Emerging Musicians and Bands from Sheffield: a Pink Wafer Guide

 Before Breakfast are one the most striking bands in Sheffield right now.

-Yes, the pop-folk quartet write clever songs, and beautiful harmonies.
+The pop-folk quartet write clever songs, and beautiful harmonies.
 They also write incredibly honestly and frankly about some hugely important and difficult topics.
 Their debut EP, Sticky Sweet is eminently worth your time.
 With the promise of much more to come in 2019, we can’t wait to see where Before Breakfast are headed.

 The Rheingans Sisters

-Their award-winning single Mackerel beautifully explores themes of life and death in Senja, a remote island in north-west Norway.
+Watch the video for their award-winning single Mackerel, which beautifully explores themes of life and death in Senja, a remote island in north-west Norway.

 Dead Slow Hoot